Making Family Mealtime a Tradition Online Course

 This course is free and takes about an hour to complete.
 Upon completion, you will receive a certificate.

-Are you in the MFIP/TANF program?
-This course counts as one hour of a Core TANF activity for Life Skills Training.
+Are you in a public assistance program?
+This course counts as one hour of job/life skills training.
 This course will encourage you to create a family mealtime for yourself and your children.
 Increasing the amount of quality time you spend together as a family can help you better maintain a stable home environment.
 A stable home is an important factor in keeping employment and building a solid job history.
 See other Educational Offerings for People who Receive Public Assistance.

 How do I get started?